MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 Common auditing strategies:

 - **Total auditing**: test all copies of all documents in the collection.
 This *auditing cycle* is usually repeated at regular intervals, such as annually, quarterly, monthly, etc.

 - **(Systematic) segmented auditing**: divide the collection into several segments, and test one segment at each interval.
 The whole collection is visited during the audit cycle, but only one segment at a time.
 For example, the collection may be divided into four segments; if each segment in turn is audited at quarterly intervals, then the entire collection will have been audited at the end of a yearly auditing cycle.
 Of course, more or fewer segments can be used: with an annual frequency, one segment is the same as annual auditing; twelve for monthly segmented auditing, and so forth.

+> Auditing cycle rates may vary from quarterly (four times per year) to biennial (once every two years).
+Auditing more frequently than annually does not seem to confer much additional protective benefit.
+This depends, of course, on the number of copies of the collection that are placed on independent servers.
+Please consult the tables in the supplementary material for details.

-    Note that segments need not be fixed portions of the collection.
+> Note that segments need not be fixed portions of the collection.
 Each segment of the collection might be selected at random when its turn comes, so long as the random selection is made *without* replacement over the audit cycle.
 This ensures that every document in the collection will be audited exactly once during the complete cycle.

 - **Random auditing**: at some interval, audit a random subset of documents chosen from the collection.
 This often is expressed as, for instance, "audit ten percent of the documents every month."
 The difference between this random strategy and segmented auditing is that the random selection is chosen *with* replacement.
 Thus it is likely that some documents will escape auditing entirely for long periods.

+> It is important that, during each audit cycle, every document copy be examined.
+Auditing strategies that examine random subsets of the collection sampled with replacement, are not so effective at protecting the collection.
+For example, a strategy sometimes suggested of auditing a random ten percent of the collection every month, where the random selection is made with replacement, is slightly less effective than a single, total audit once a year.

 - **Auditing by popularity**: divide the collection into sub-collections that represent varying levels of document usage, e.g., small sub-collections for the documents most frequently accessed, medium size sub-collections for documents of intermediate popularity, and large sub-collections for documents rarely accessed.
 Permanent losses in the popular sub-collections would have much greater negative impact on the customer base.
 To reduce the likelihood of such expensive losses, the more popular (small) sub-collections of the collection can be audited more frequently than the others with little increased cost in bandwidth and time.

 Our simulations include tests of many auditing strategies, including total, segmented, and random.
 Tests differed in cycle frequency and in the parts of the collection audited during each segment or cycle.